 Also known an the Anglewing Butterfly

-Question mark butterflies get their name from their wings.
-The forewings of Question Mark butterflies are hooked like a question mark shape.
+Question Mark butterflies get their name from their wings.
+The forewings are hooked in a question mark shape.

 Adult males will sit during the afternoon hours on tree trunks or leaves waiting for females.
 They will, however, leave their perches to chase other insects and even birds.